 What’s this about?

 I help people make good change at work, by providing mentoring, professional development support and coaching.
 I help organisations with strategy, values and leadership challenges, by planning and facilitating strategy workshops, writing organisational strategies and leading governance reviews.
+I contribute to training programmes in the areas of communications, strategy and governance.

 If you think I can help you with any of these things you can find me through LinkedIn.